wizardishungry/jonwillia.ms/_posts/2012-09-19-mta-subway-icalendar-feed-iphone.md

 {% include JB/setup %}

 I've created a [iCalendar](http://en.wikipedia.org/wiki/ICalendar) (ics) feed of up-to-the-minute MTA train status that you can subscribe to on your phone or calendar application.
 Right now you can only subscribe to Subway.
+I find having this always updated in my iPhone's notification center is better than using a heavy weight dedicated app.

 * **iPhone / iOS / Mac OS X:** I recomend using iCloud for to sync calendar subscriptions across devices.
 * **Google Calendar** I don't think Google polls often enough for this to be useful.
 YMMV